 While some of the requirements outlined in this section are stated as SHOULD since Android 4.3, the Compatibility Definition for a future version is planned to change these to MUST.
-Existing and new Android devices are very strongly encouraged to meet these requirements, or they will not be able to attain Android compatibility when upgraded to the future version.
+Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements, or they will not be able to attain Android compatibility when upgraded to the future version.